-Happy Velentines Day to everyone, may your Valentine spoil you rotten. ❤️🎁💕😍😘 If you need a quick and easy last minute Valentines treat then check out my last post Red Velvet Cake Batter Valentines Cookies and you won’t go wrong.
+Happy Valentines Day to everyone, may your Valentine spoil you rotten. ❤️🎁💕😍😘 If you need a quick and easy last minute Valentines to treat then check out my last post, Red Velvet Cake Batter Valentines Cookies and you won’t go wrong.
 But if you are after something which is less Valentine-y and will take your afternoon tea to the next level.
 Then this Easy One Bowl Chocolate Chip Almond Loaf is what you are looking for.

 This easy peasy to make chocolate chip almond loaf cake is a synch to make.
-One bowl and a wooden spoon is all you need.
-An electric hand mixer will make it a little easier, unless you fancy a bit of a biceps work out.
+One bowl and a wooden spoon are all you need.
+An electric hand mixer will make it a little easier unless you fancy a bit of a biceps work out.
 By hand or with a mixer this is such a simple and satisfying bake.

-Careful not to over mix mix at this stage!
-Otherwise you could knock all the air out of the batter you added to it earlier and give yourself a dense hard cake.
-So with a gentle hand we fold it all together.
+Careful not to over mix at this stage!
+Otherwise, you could knock all the air out of the batter you added to it earlier and give yourself a dense hard cake.
+So with a gentle hand, we fold it all together.
 If you are using an electric stand or hand mixer then mix on low until the dry ingredients are just incorporated.
 Drop in the chocolate chips and gently mix them in.

 Easy One Bowl Chocolate Chip Almond Loaf